pinax-network/eos-evm-miner/README.md

   - [x] `eth_getTransactionReceipt` - Returns the receipt of a transaction by transaction hash.
   - [x] `eth_getBlockByHash` - Returns information of the block matching the given block hash.
   - [x] `eth_getBlockByNumber` - Returns information of the block matching the given block number.
+  - [x] `eth_call` - Executes a new message call immediately without creating a transaction on the block chain.

 - [x] CLI commands
   - [x] `start` - start miner JSON RPC server